 - Keep your personal details on the credit report updated regularly.

 - If you are not already registered, make sure your name is on the electoral roll.
 This is easily done via local authority websites.

 - Closely manage the balances on your credit cards.
-Try to pay a little more than the minimum each month, so that the debt goes down, and make sure you do not go over the agreed limit.
+Try to pay a little more than the minimum each month, so that the debt goes down.
+Make sure you do not go over the agreed limit.

 - Close down and cancel any unused cards or lines of credit that you may have been keeping ‘just in case’.

-- Build up a positive credit history by using a credit card for your household spending and making sure you pay off the balance promptly every month.
+- Build up positive credit by using a credit card for your spending, making sure you pay off the balance monthly.

-- Never take out any payday loans – they may seem like another way to prove you can pay back on borrowing, but these loans are viewed as a sign that you cannot manage your finances effectively.
+- Never take out payday loans.
+These loans are viewed as a sign that you cannot manage your finances effectively.

 - Make sure all responsible borrowing and repayments show on your record.